meltyourface/blank/posts/Diabolical-PlantsNecromancy/Necromantic-Summoning-Ebon-Sovereign-Ritual/index.md

 ## Title: Ritual of the Nocturnal Shade

-Purpose: To summon a formidable necromantic being - The Ebon Sovereign of the Shadowed Thorns - by using diabolical plants, ancient incantations, and powerful artifacts.
+**Purpose**: To summon a formidable necromantic being - The Ebon Sovereign of the Shadowed Thorns - by using diabolical plants, ancient incantations, and powerful artifacts.

 Ideal Conditions: This ritual is best performed during the new moon, when darkness is at its peak.
 Choose a secluded area, preferably surrounded by an abundance of wild, sinister plants and trees to amplify the ritual's power.